OpenObservability/OpenMetrics/OpenMetrics.md

 ##### Suffixes

 The name of a MetricFamily MUST NOT result in a potential clash for sample metric names as per the ABNF with another MetricFamily in the Text Format within a MetricSet.
-An example would be a gauge called “foo_created” as a counter called “foo” could create a “foo_created” in the text format.
+An example would be a gauge called "foo_created" as a counter called "foo" could create a "foo_created" in the text format.

 Exposers SHOULD avoid names that could be confused with the suffixes that text format sample metric names use.

 * Suffixes for the respective types are:
 * Counter: '_total', '_created'
 * Summary: '_count', '_sum', '_created', '' (empty)
-* Histogram: ‘_count', ‘_sum’, ‘_bucket', '_created'
+* Histogram: '_count', '_sum', '_bucket', '_created'
-* GaugeHistogram: ‘_gcount’, ‘_gsum’, ‘_bucket’
+* GaugeHistogram: '_gcount', '_gsum', '_bucket'
 * Info: '_info'
 * Gauge: '' (empty)
 * Unknown: '' (empty)

 #### Type

 Type specifies the MetricFamily type.
-Valid values are “unknown”, “gauge”, “counter”, “stateset”, “info”, “histogram”, “gauge-histogram”, and “summary”.
+Valid values are "unknown", "gauge", "counter", "stateset", "info", "histogram", "gauge-histogram", and "summary".

 #### Unit